ikeasamoahansah/machine-learning-basics/README.md

-# data-wars
+# Introduction to Machine Learning

-A collection of Data Science projects from datawars.io
+A collection of projects from kaggle